-The Resolution College has set the consolidated minimum requirement for own funds and eligible liabilities of the OTP Group.
-The consolidated MREL requirement has to be reached by 1 January 2024, following a 4-year transitional period.
-The MREL requirement is determined at 15.29 per cent. of the OTP Group's total liabilities and own funds.
-This minimum corresponds to 22.71 per cent. of the OTP Group's total risk exposure amount.
-The MREL requirement is expected to be reviewed at least once a year in the future.
+The Resolution College has revised the MREL requirement of the Issuer.
+The consolidated MREL requirement of the Issuer at the level of its resolution group has to be met by 1 January 2024 following a one-year transitional period.
+The MREL requirement is determined at 19.12 per cent. of the OTP Group's RWA and 5.74 per cent. of the OTP Group's TEM.
+Pursuant to CRD V, the Issuer has to meet the combined buffer requirement in addition to the TREA-based MREL requirement on 1 January 2024 as institutions shall not use CET1 capital that is maintained to meet the combined buffer requirement, to meet the risk-based component of the MREL requirement.
+The MREL requirement is to be reviewed at least once a year by the Resolution College.

-In line with BRRD II the MNB determined a mandatory intermediate target for the consolidated MREL requirement that OTP Group has to comply with by 1 January 2022.
-The intermediate target for the MREL requirement is determined at 11.55 per cent. of the OTP Group's total liabilities and own funds.
-This minimum corresponds to 17.16 per cent. of the OTP Group's total risk exposure amount.
-The intermediate target level ensures a linear build-up of own funds and eligible liabilities towards the requirement applicable at 1 January 2024.
-Although the Resolution College has not set any subordination or other qualitative requirement for the MREL eligible liabilities of the OTP Group, it may reconsider its position should the resolvability of the OTP Group under BRRD II require it to do so.
+In line with BRRD II, the MNB determined a mandatory intermediate target for the MREL requirement that the Issuer has to comply with from 1 January 2022.
+The intermediate target level for the MREL requirement was determined as 14.45 per cent. of the OTP Group's TREA and 5.89 per cent. of the OTP Group's TEM.